Cart 0

 INTRODUCTION

-Diving into the misunderstood, highly stigmatised world of niche kinks and divergent “erotic affinities” – certain somatic, imaginative, ritualistic, or aesthetic fantasy hyperfixations or special interests which may or may not be sexual in nature, but which commonly elicit emotional reactions and sensations often associated with intense desire and connection – The Giantess Speaks explores the phenomenon of queer, transgender, female, disabled, and neurodivergent folks who use their kinks and erotic affinities to explore their relationships with their divergent bodies and brains, and their relationship with the ableist, patriarchal and queerphobic world in which we live.
-The project celebrates the potential of the divergent erotic imagination to serve as a subversive, revolutionary tool of healing, transgression and protest for the marginalised body.
+The Giantess Speaks invites its audiences to join Abigail in diving headfirst into creative and academic investigations of the divergent erotic imagination and its expression.
+Embracing a spectrum model of erotic diversity and erotic divergence, loosely borrowed from the lexicon of neurodiversity and neurodivergence, The Giantess Speaks explores the ways in which divergent erotic fantasies and forms of creative expression, which may or may not be overtly sexual in nature, but which are commonly experienced as special interests or hyperfixations that elicit emotional reactions, and bodily sensations, typically associated with intense desire and attachment.
+Specifically, it explores the ways in which marginalised women, queer and transgender, folks, and disabled and neurodivergent individuals have used their divergent erotic imaginations, and forms of divergent erotic expression — such as creating visual art or literature, or embodying certain personas while role-playing in online communities — as emotional and somatic processing tools through which to explore their relationships with bodies, identities, and neurotypes that differ from the societal norm, and to process their relationship with the ableist, patriarchal and queerphobic world in which we live.
+The Giantess Speaks ultimately celebrates the potential of the divergent erotic imagination to serve as a subversive, revolutionary tool of healing, transgression and protest for the marginalised body.
 Furthermore, it seeks to bring the communities that have amassed around niche erotic affinities on ephemeral corners of the Internet out of the shadows and into wider consciousness.

-The Giantess Speaks specifically focuses on exploring these phenomena through performing ethnographic investigations into what has, in recent years, become known as the “size community” — a highly queer, highly diverse, heavily misunderstood community consisting of individuals whose divergent affinities, whether sexual in nature or not, surround fantasies of being “giants,” “giantesses,” or “tinies,” of “size-shifting,” and/or of body expansion or inflation.
-The size community is a quintessential example of a community centred around an identifiably interconnected taxonomic group of erotic affinities, which has provided a safe haven for many different marginalised individuals and groups to safely explore their relationships with their identities, bodies, and personal traumas.
+Abigail’s creative research process for The Giantess Speaks specifically focuses on exploring these phenomena through performing ethnographic investigations into what has, in recent years, become known as the “size community” — a highly queer, extraordinarily diverse, and heavily misunderstood divergent erotic community.
+The size community is a quintessential example of a community centred around an identifiably interconnected taxonomic group of divergent erotic affinities, which has provided a safe haven for many different marginalised individuals and groups to safely explore their relationships with their identities, bodies, and personal traumas.
 It is also a space that has become, in recent years, a valuable sanctuary in which Abigail has herself been able to process her own traumas surrounding sexuality and gender identity.

 Appearing throughout The Giantess Speaks’ artistic, literary, and performative outputs is an alter-ego Abigail specifically created as a creative framing device for her current research work — “Nancy.”
 Inspired originally by the 1993 HBO remake of 1958 B-movie Attack of the 50-ft Woman, “Nancy” reimagines the film’s titular monster Nancy Archer — a monstrous feminine figure representing the extreme repression and lack of independence afforded of neurodivergent women in a patriarchal, ableist world, portrayed in the 1993 remake by autistic actress Daryl Hannah — as a proudly queer, neurodivergent riot-grrrl giantess hellbent on destroying social, political, and environmental systems upholding misogyny, queerphobia and ableism.
 Through the media of live theatre, ritualistic participatory performance art, and experimental fiction, The Giantess Speaks tells the tale of a woman actively attempting to turn herself into an omnipotent giant goddess whose deviant body can fatally disrupt and destroy entire oppressive socio-political systems single-handedly.
 No longer needing to rely upon the deus-ex-machina of an extraterrestrial encounter to turn her into her oppressors’ worst nightmare — as Attack of the 50-ft Woman’s Nancy Archer did — this brand new re-imagining of the iconic character is able to mutate her misfit queer body into a sublime, sapphic harbinger of utopian potentialities using nothing but her own scientific genius and pure, irrepressible moxie — and have herself a lot of fun in the process…